Sustainability in Action

 From the prior fiscal year, our water consumption – measured in gallons per gross square foot – fell 17.7%.
 The region's current water consumption is 39.7% below its fiscal year 2007 baseline.

 Aside from the benefits of conserving this precious natural resource, using less water reduces the energy required to pump waste water through the city's treatment system.
 Conserving water also helped offset the steep rise in water prices this year.

 GSALink Helps Property Managers Fine Tune Building Operations for Added Savings

 Ten Great Lakes GSA facilities have begun reporting data from GSALink, a new website that helps property managers analyze data from their buildings' computerized energy management systems.
-GSALink has been "live" for the past six months and is already helping save energy and money.
+GSALink has been live since January 2014 and is already helping save energy and money.